CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

 Number of Cameras*

-Recording Hours(How many hours cameras runs)*
+Recording Hours(How many hours cameras run)*

 Number of Days you want to record*